aces/Loris-MRI/docs/scripts_md/dicomTar.md

 # DESCRIPTION

 A tool for archiving DICOM data.
-Point it to a source dir and provide a target dir which will be the archive location.
+Point it to a source directory and provide a target directory which will be the archive location.

-\- If the source contains only one valid STUDY worth of DICOM it will create a descriptive summary, a (gzipped) DICOM tarball
+\- If the source contains only one valid STUDY worth of DICOM it will create a descriptive summary, a (gzipped) DICOM tarball.
 The tarball with the metadata and a logfile will then be retarred into the final TARCHIVE.

-\- md5sums are reported for every step
+\- md5sums are reported for every step.

 \- It can also be used with a MySQL database.

 ## Methods